jessicarush/react-notes/databases.md

+### Graceful Shutdowns

+Graceful Shutdown: You've already noted the importance of gracefully shutting down the pool.
+Implementing a graceful shutdown is crucial for long-running applications to release resources properly.
+This can be done by listening to process termination signals (like SIGINT and SIGTERM) and then calling pool.end().

 ### Server Cleanup

+What I need is [Manual Graceful Shutdowns](https://nextjs.org/docs/pages/building-your-application/deploying#manual-graceful-shutdowns) in App Router, but it doesn't seem to exist.

+I found these github issues:

+- [Docs: App Router docs for gracefully handling shutdowns still requires pages/_document.js #51404](https://github.com/vercel/next.js/issues/51404): No solution, no activity.
+Someone mentions using a `server.js` instead of `pages/_document.js`.
+This `server.js` appears to be yet another Pages Router section that is missing in the App Router docs: [Configuring > Custom Server](https://nextjs.org/docs/pages/building-your-application/configuring/custom-server).
+- [Manual Graceful shutdowns do not work #56810](https://github.com/vercel/next.js/issues/56810): Has been marked as resolved even though the solution thread seems to be pages router based again.
+- [Add NEXT_MANUAL_SIG_HANDLE handling to start-server.ts](https://github.com/vercel/next.js/pull/59117): The "solution" to the above issue #56810.
+It is a pages router fix not an app router solution.

+Regarding a custom `server.js`:

+- This article talks about creating a custom server (and server.js) with express: [Next.js Custom Server with Node.js](https://louispetrik.medium.com/next-js-custom-server-e1011c4142c9)
+- This video talks about deploying: [How to Deploy a Next.js app to a Custom Server - NOT Vercel!](https://www.youtube.com/watch?v=HIb4Ucs_foQ)

+Chat GPT:

 Particularly when not using connection pooling, but even with it, ensure that your application correctly handles shutdowns and cleans up resources.
 This includes ending pool connections when your application exits.

 Handling Pool Shutdown in Next.js

 For Development: Generally, you don't need to manually shut down the pool, especially in a serverless production environment.
 However, in a development environment or if you're running a Next.js custom server (next start or a Node.js server script that uses next), you might want to properly close the pool when the server process is terminated.
 This can be achieved with process event listeners like SIGINT, but it's more relevant when you have a long-running server process, not typical in standard Next.js usage.

 How to ensure ending pool connections when your application exits?